 Tibetan Bowl Therapy

 Most clients will start to relax as soon as the session begins.
 Their muscles will lose tension and they may start to slip into the alpha brain wave pattern within the first minutes.
-Joy and Vitality Centre uses only therapeutic singing bowls.
+Joy and Vitality Centre uses only ZEN Therapeutic Tibetan Bowls.
+This is 101 Service held in the Himalayan Salt Cave with Halotherapy.
+Investment – 125.00/40 mins session.

-This place is just wonderful!
+This place and Tibetan Massage is just wonderful!
 The staffs are very knowledgeable and kind.
 The salt cave and singing bowl meditation are truly amazing!
-The lady in the cafe is very informative and super friendly.
-The wraps, pastries, and oxygen cocktails are to die for..
 Thank you so much for making my birthday so very special!
 This has quickly become my favorite place to go in Calgary!Rebecca Crew

 How it Works?